Search This Blog

 Agility and Scrum: Conversations outside of IT Software World

-Through some of the corporate training work I had done, I got a referral to work with a couple of professional evangelists in India.
+Through some of the corporate training work I had done, I got a referral to work with a couple of professional entrepreneurs in India.
 They were trying to introduce efficient ways of working through a combination of process improvement concepts and tools in the construction space.
-As part of the initial interview, I found out there was an executive level interest on increasing focus on building people up with experimental ideas to pilot and pivot!
-Naturally, I explored the notion Scrum or Agile and there was an almost immediate dismissal of these concepts.
+As part of the initial interview, I found out there was an executive level interest in increasing focus on building people up with experimental ideas to pilot and pivot!
+Naturally, I explored the notion of Scrum or Agile and there was an almost immediate dismissal of these concepts.
 The two people echoed, "I am not sure how much these IT thoughts apply in improving ways of working!"

-Now, if you look at Dalmia cement, there is a lot of information they talk about their partnership engagement with KKR (2016) that made them prosper.
+Now, if you look at Dalmia cement, there is a lot of information about their partnership engagement with KKR (2016) that made them prosper.
 In that video they talk about five pillars such as learning & humility, teamwork, speed, excellence, and transparency (Alchemy: The Dalmia Bharat - KKR Partnership, n.d.).
 These are directly related to principles of courage, focus, openness, respect, and commitment of Scrum which emerge from the agile empirical pillars namely transparency, inspection, and adaption.
 Similar concepts can be seen in the US based Holcim Group, one of the famous cement producers where the very first sentence talks about the industry's focus on using agile management.

 Transparency is already identified in the Dalmia/KKR partnership as pillar #5.
 When you look at the thoughts on speed, they talk about having a 100-day plan, metrics, process, roadmap, and experimentation!
 It is about the ways of working which enable the second pillar of teamwork.
 The focus of experimentation without the fear of failure is already mentioned that talks about trust, communication, and teamwork without which excellence does not come in.
 I challenge that the principles of agile and scrum are already applied but not understood.
 If the right tool and the framework is further identified, think about how it could improve!

-Similar examples are in other industries as well.
+Similar examples are found in other industries as well.
 The Food & Drug Administration (FDA) allowed the use of Agile in Life Sciences and Healthcare (Deloitte, 2020).
-Here, there were focus on adopting risk based governance in an iterative way addressing toxicology and pharmacology safety in clinical studies, adverse reaction protocols in later phases, and occupational hazard protection before, during, and after drug development.
+Here, there were focus on adopting risk- based governance in an iterative way addressing toxicology and pharmacology safety in clinical studies, adverse reaction protocols in later phases, and occupational hazard protection before, during, and after drug development.
 Centrus Energy, an international commercial nuclear power plant completed their R&D initiatives using Agile approaches (Stracusser, 2015).
 Telpak (n.d.) using the robotic process automation (RPA) for good manufacturing practices (GMP) and CSol's (n.d.) focus on laboratory insights for good laboratory practices (GLP) are all examples of Agile mindset.
 In fact, I see these agile approaches pave their foundation for the general automation manufacturing protocols (GAMP) as well.

-But, such non-IT industry focuses need to be highlighted more!
+But such non-IT industry focuses need to be highlighted more!
 The stigma that Agile and Scrum applies to IT and Software product development is continuously emerging with DevOps and SAFe with too many technical terms proliferating solution-mindset in non-IT industries.
 So, many practitioners have more work to do!
 Who is willing to partner with me to write such case studies?

 References